The Considerate Data Modeler

 My Dinner with ChatGPT

 It's hard to talk about ChatGPT without cherry-picking.
 It's too easy to try a dozen different prompts, refresh each a handful of times, and report the most interesting or impressive thing from those sixty trials.
 While this problem plagues a lot of the public discourse around generative models, cherry-picking is particularly problematic for ChatGPT because it's actively using the chat history as context.
-(It might be using a $\mathcal{O}(n \log{} n)$ attention model like reformer or it might just be brute forcing it, but either it has an impressively long memory; about 2048 "

 A History of Encabulation